sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

     host: hello world!
     output: hello world!

-Suggestion: adding a TimeStampServer ensures that your code will not expire when the signing certificate expires.
+Adding a TimeStampServer should ensure that your code will not expire when the signing certificate expires.

 ::